-There are lots of reasons that you should install patio pavers, but let us restrict ourselves with just 3:
+There are numerous reasons that you must install outdoor patio pavers, but let us restrict ourselves with just 3:

 * Improve your home value